GoogleCloudPlatform/elixir-runtime/README.md

 architecture that it will run on, so you do not need to worry about cross-compilation.

-Once you have configured Distillery, create a file called `app.yaml` at the root of your application directory, with the following contents:
+Once you have configured releases, create a file called `app.yaml` at the root of your application directory, with the following contents:

     env: flex
     runtime: gs://elixir-runtime/elixir.yaml